pequehq/framework/docs/authorization.md

 # Guards

 The guards are injectable classes that shall implement the `CanExecute` interface.
-Guards contains the logic and the context which will decide if a request will be handled or not.
+Guards contain the logic and the context which will decide if a request will be handled or not.

 Typical use cases can be JWT validation, user roles, permission, and like.